Perfluorooctanoic acid (PFOA) and Perfluorooctanesulfonic acid (PFOS)

 In August 2019, after further review, the Office of Environmental Health Hazard Assessment (OEHHA) recommended NLs for PFOA and for PFOS be set at the lowest levels at which they can be reliably detected in drinking water using currently available and appropriate technologies.
 This recommendation is based on OEHHA’s development of reference levels intended to protect against cancer and noncancer effects, including effects on the liver and immune system.
 These recommendations supersede the recommended interim NLs that OEHHA provided to SWRCB in July 2018.
-After independent review of the available information on the risks, DDW established NLs at 6.5 parts per trillion for PFOS and 5.1 parts per trillion for PFOA.
+After independent review of the available information on the risks, DDW established NLs at 6.5 PPT for PFOS and 5.1 PPT for PFOA.
 These levels are consistent with OEHHA’s recommendations.

 A response level (RL) is set higher than a notification level and represents a recommended chemical concentration level at which water systems consider taking a water source out of service or provide treatment if that option is available to them.
 Starting in January 2020, water systems that receive an order and detect levels of PFAS substances that exceed their response level, shall take a water source out of use, treat the water delivered, or provide public notification.